codecentric/helm-charts/charts/keycloak/README.md

 ### Prometheus Metrics Support

+#### WildFly Metrics

-Keycloak can expose metrics on the management port.
+WildFly can expose metrics on the management port.
-In order to achieve this, the port needs to be added and the environment variable `KEYCLOAK_STATISTICS` must be set.
+In order to achieve this, the environment variable `KEYCLOAK_STATISTICS` must be set.

 ```yaml
 extraEnv: |